Yin Changsheng: Hagiographies

 The subsequent context details how to make this Taiqing elixir, which is said to be "somewhat more difficult" than other cinnabar potions, but it is a "superior method for mounting to heaven in broad daylight"—a standard Taoist figure of speech.
-The alchemical ingredients are "fortified vinegar, red crystal salt, calomel, 'dark-white' (a mixture of lead, gold, and mercury), Express Amulets, and Three-Five Divine Solution" (tr.
-Ware 1966: 82; cf. Feifel 1944: 16).
+The alchemical ingredients are "fortified vinegar, red crystal salt, calomel, 'dark-white' (a mixture of lead, gold, and mercury), Express Amulets, and Three-Five Divine Solution".
 The Taiqing elixir can be transmutated from one to nine times, differentiated by their speeds of efficacy; in order to attain immortality, an adept needs to consume a once transmutated elixir for three years, and a nine times transmutated elixir for three days.

 Two additional Baopuzi contexts refer to Long-life Yin.
 One records that "in former times", he and three other transcendents "all took half doses of Gold Liquor.
-They remained in the world, some for as long as a thousand years, and only then departed" (3, tr.
-Campany 2002: 276; cf. Ware 1966: 65).
+They remained in the world, some for as long as a thousand years, and only then departed".
 The other describes him as an exemplar of perseverance, alluding to his lengthy disciplehood under Maming Sheng, Yin Changsheng "effected the highest type of divine process by personally advancing while others withdrew."
-(13, tr.
-Ware 1966: 213).

 Texts

-The received Daoist Canon contains three texts ascribed to Yin Changsheng, two of which concern the Zhouyi Cantong Qi ("The Kinship of the Three, in Accordance with the Book of Changes"), the earliest book on Chinese alchemy, supposedly written by Wei Boyang in the 2nd century (Pregadio 2008: 1167).
+The received Daoist Canon contains three texts ascribed to Yin Changsheng, two of which concern the Zhouyi Cantong Qi ("The Kinship of the Three, in Accordance with the Book of Changes"), the earliest book on Chinese alchemy, supposedly written by Wei Boyang in the 2nd century.